nchinling/stock-tracker-sentiment-analysis/README.md

 This application allows you to track stocks and receive sentiment analysis based on news articles related to specific stock symbols.

-The app integrates with the Yahoo Finance API (yfinance) to gather the latest news and leverages the OpenAI API to analyze and generate sentiment insights.
+The app integrates with the Yahoo Finance API (yfinance) to gather the latest news and leverages the OpenAI API to analyse and generate sentiment insights.
 This provides users with a quick and intuitive understanding of the market sentiment toward any given stock.

 ---